michael2012z/BitBible/markdown/KJV/files/Ps.md

 ## Psalms 81

-1. To the chief Musician upon Gittith, A Psalm of Asaph.Sing aloud unto God our strength: make a joyful noise unto the God of Jacob.of Asaph: or, for Asaph
+1. To the chief Musician upon Gittith, A Psalm of Asaph.Sing aloud unto God our strength: make a joyful noise unto the God of Jacob.

 2. Take a psalm, and bring hither the timbrel, the pleasant harp with the psaltery.